danielkrupinski/Osiris/Source/InventoryChanger/README.md

 ## What's new

+* **17 August 2022** - Crate keys (and items unlocked using them) now appear as untradable for one week when added to the inventory.
 * **4 August 2022** - IEM Katowice 2019 souvenirs now receive teams / MVP gold stickers
 * **1 August 2022** - Storage Units can be used to store items from the Inventory Changer
 * **14 June 2022** - X-Ray Scanner can be used to open weapons cases from the Inventory Changer